Article ContentTitleTable of Contents

 What is the Briefcase Technique and Why Does It Matter?

-Developed and popularized by Ramit Sethi, author of "I Will Teach You To Be Rich"
+Developed and popularized by Ramit Sethi, personal finance advisor and author of “I Will Teach You To Be Rich”

 Used primarily in job interviews and salary negotiations